 “I know,” he boasts then continues to beat a dead horse.
 “This is your time.
 Her time has passed.”

 That may be so, but saying it is much easier than cutting the memories out of my life.

 “Have you met anyone yet?”
 He’s said all he needs to say on the topic of success.
-With business out of the way, he veers the conversation towards the personal.

 Although I’ve been in and out of town a lot over the past several weeks, I only officially moved here a few days ago.
 By noon on day one, he would’ve made plans for the rest of the week and expects the same from me.
 They aren’t unfounded expectations.
 The old me would have done exactly that.
 The old me who trusted his own judgement and took people at face value would have unlocked the front door and let the curious townsfolk come in to see who the new guy is before I officially opened for business.

 I’m not up for a lecture on integrity, so I evade the direct question.